vmux

 Managing Windows

-Open, arrange, and switch between windows.
+Open, arrange, and switch between windows on visionOS, macOS, and iOS.

 Opening a New Window